How to make fraudsters pay for your companies’ lossesputri

 The aftermath of a fraud incident can be very sloppy for a company to handle.
 Both small and large companies do suffer from losses.
-According to a report released by ACFE in 2018, while the smallest and largest organizations have equally significant median losses, small organizations are likely to be more significantly impacted by such loss compared to their larger counterparts due to less liquidity.
+According to a report released by ACFE in 2018, while the smallest and largest organizations have equally significant median losses, small organizations are likely to be more significantly impacted by such losses compared to their larger counterparts due to less liquidity.
 A little financial disruption can cause disaster to operational cash flow.

 Therefore, recovering losses as soon as fraud has been detected is also a crucial stage in handling the incident.
 Unfortunately, there is always a possibility that a victim company cannot fully recover the losses.
 The report also mentioned that 53% of victims could not cover losses at all, while 32% covered a portion of losses, and only 15% could cover all losses.
 The bigger the losses, the less likely the losses can be fully recovered.